What if Republicans had a party and Trump wasn’t there?

 And they were here to queue up to shake hands and take pictures with Crenshaw, the eyepatch-wearing Navy SEAL turned congressman who many believe could be the future of a Republican Party that remains (in theory) undecided about whether to move on to its next leaders or reboot the Trump Show.

-“Trump is not a God,” said conservative commentator David Rubin, mingling with the crowd.
+“Trump is not a god,” said conservative commentator David Rubin, mingling with the crowd.
 “Politics has to be bigger than one specific person.”

 And so, here came a parade of other specific people.
 People such as occasional Trump critic Shapiro, former Fox News personality Megyn Kelly, the psychologist and self-help author Jordan B. Peterson (via video), and a slate of speakers that did not include Trump or anyone in his family.

-One thing most, if not all, of those in attendance seemed to agree on: President Biden is dead-wrong to be ordering vaccine and testing requirements for businesses with more than 100 employees as the delta variant drives surges in hospitalization and death in many Republican-dominated states, including Texas.
+One thing most, if not all, of those in attendance seemed to agree on: President Biden is dead wrong to be ordering vaccine and testing requirements for businesses with more than 100 employees as the delta variant drives surges in hospitalization and death in many Republican-dominated states, including Texas.

 “I’m very very pro-vaccine, but I’m also more pro-freedom,” Shapiro told an electrified crowd, announcing his media company, the Daily Wire, was gearing up for a legal battle with the federal government over the new requirements.